zvrvdmtr/Awesome-Task-Exchange-System/README.md

 7. Remove old code which interact only with `description` field
 8. Deploy
 9. Run script for old records with empty field `jira_id`, to split information from field `description`

+## Error handling strategy
+1. All messages we have not proceed, routes to dead letter exchange
+2. Dead letter exchange routes this messages to dead letter queue
+3. Queue has TTL, which describe the time after which message will be redirect to "native" exchange
+5. Numbers of retries if not limited